-Graphics editors can help developers create and edit graphical website elements.
-The Adobe Creative Suite is the industry standard, but its monthly fee might be steep if you’re new to design.
-For alternatives, check out GIMP (a free version of Adobe Photoshop) and Inkscape (a free version of Adobe Illustrator used for creating vector graphics).
+Website designers and editors can both benefit from and make use of graphics editors.
+The Adobe Creative Suite is the gold standard, but the monthly fee can be prohibitive for those just starting out in the field.
+Consider GIMP (a free Adobe Photoshop alternative) and Inkscape as viable substitutes (a free version of Adobe Illustrator used for creating vector graphics).

 3. Learn the Foundations of Front End Development

 The client-side rendering of a website is the responsibility of the front end developers.
 All parts of the website that are visible to visitors are the designers’ and developers’ responsibilities.
 In this article, we’ll go over the languages that every aspiring front-end developer should know.

 Developers can define the framework and aesthetics of a website using HyperText Markup Language (HTML).
 When a user opens an HTML file in their browser, the file instructs the browser on how to render the document, including the placement of various elements like paragraphs, lists, and images.

 Inquiring minds need to know more about this “building block” programming language.
 Get started with HTML with this helpful tutorial.